myrrlyn/apocrypha.es/priv/archive/zfxy9.md

 which Argonians perceive as being “disconnected” in some way.
 This is a very discomforting feeling to Argonians, which need to get used to it before interacting with other peoples on a long-term basis.
-There is no “collective” 4th person.
+There is no “collective” 4^th^ person.

 ## Use of the Pronouns

-All Argonians refer to themselves and their peers with the “connected” set of pronouns, although in special circumstances, such as when speaking with a tribe-leader or a very important individual, an Argonian may refer to himself with the “disconnected” 1st person pronoun, to suggest humility, implying that he’s not worthy of being connected through the same Hist as whatever person he’s talking to.
-To address an Argonian with the “disconnected” 2nd person pronoun is in an of itself a powerful insult, and it’s not that rare to hear enemy tribes refer to each other as thuu rather than suu.
+All Argonians refer to themselves and their peers with the “connected” set of pronouns, although in special circumstances, such as when speaking with a tribe-leader or a very important individual, an Argonian may refer to himself with the “disconnected” 1^st^ person pronoun, to suggest humility, implying that he’s not worthy of being connected through the same Hist as whatever person he’s talking to.
+To address an Argonian with the “disconnected” 2^nd^ person pronoun is in an of itself a powerful insult, and it’s not that rare to hear enemy tribes refer to each other as thuu rather than suu.
 Conversely, every non-Argonian must refer to himself and to his peers with the “disconnected” set of pronouns.
 To do differently would be seen as unbelievably arrogant and insulting.
-Argonians may refer to non-Argonians with the “connected” set of pronouns when these strangers have done them a great favour or when they consider them close friends (e.g.
-Mere-Glim probably addressed Annaïg with *xho*).
+Argonians may refer to non-Argonians with the “connected” set of pronouns when these strangers have done them a great favour or when they consider them close friends (e.g. Mere-Glim probably addressed Annaïg with _xho_).

 ## Syntax